szetyng/HLP5/README.md

 `fullExecute` is the interface which runs `IExecute` with the parsed lines consecutively on the `DataPath` given.
 The output is the resultant `DataPath` after executing all the instructions in the program.

 ## Testing
-Individual module testing uses a common VisualInterface and Expecto framework, which makes it easy to understand, refactor and develop tests for existing and new modules.
+Individual module testing uses a common modules `VisualInterface`, `CommonTest` and the Expecto framework, which makes it easy to understand, refactor and develop tests for existing and new modules.
 Top level testing aims to ensure that valid programs involving instructions from multiple modules execute correctly.
-This is done in the test module `CommonTest.fs`.
+This is done in the test module `Integration.fs`.
+Due to the functional nature of the code, individual instructions have well-defined input and outputs, thus integrating multiple modules and simulating multi-line programs can be naturally extended from the work done in individual modules.

 The project currently does not contain instructions which involve forward references, so the robustness of the multipass assembler can be checked by calling `multiParseLine`.
 The labelling and addressing of each line should be shown clearly in the result of this function.
 Uncommenting one of the lines in the function would print the Symbol Table for further inspection.